rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-list-servers-with-details-servers-detail.rst

     GET /servers/detail

-Retrieves a detailed list of all servers in the tenant's account.
+This operation retrieves a detailed list of all servers in the tenant's account.

 Servers contain a status attribute that indicates the current server state.
 You can filter on the server status when you complete a list servers request.
 The server status is returned in the response body.
 For a full list of possible server status values, see.

 The following extensions provide additional information when viewing server details: